360-degree panoramic style photography

 - Set the white balance to “Auto” when shooting in RAW (change if necessary)

-Finally, we are getting to the good part – here are the most common shooting techniques that will help you enhance the beauty of your panorama.
-Pay attention and follow these steps:
+Finally, we are getting to the good part!
+Here are the most common techniques to help enhance the beauty of your panorama.

 - Locate the site you want to capture.

 - Avoid shooting panoramas with objects on the ground such as trees, bushes, etc.

 - Moving objects are tricky, so watch for the wind and avoid shooting moving water.